Distinctions & Opportunities

 - ASCS-Q 294 Basic Career Development (2 cr.)
 P: Freshman or sophomore standing.
 Development and integration of self-assessment, career planning, and academic work.
 Students design and produce an individual career action plan.
 Through self-assessment instruments, they develop their understanding of their personal values, interests, skills, and personality in relation to their vocational options, academic process, and career projections.
 S/F grading.

-- ASCS–Q 299 Job and Internship Strategies for Liberal Arts Students (2 cr.)
+- ASCS-Q 299 Marketing Yourself for the Job and Internship Search (2 cr.)
 P: Sophomore, junior, or senior standing.
 R: Q294.
 Requires special fee.
 Emphasis on identifying each individual's marketable skills, locating job possibilities, writing resumes and correspondence, and interviewing for jobs.
 Stresses the value of the arts and sciences degree in the competitive labor market.
 Ordinarily taught as an eight-week course.
 S/F grading.
 Credit given for only one of the following: Q299, Q400, Business X420, and SPEA-V 352.

 - ASCS-Q 377 The Art of Meaningful Work (3 cr.)
 Examines the idea that each of us has a "calling" or unique gift that can make a difference in the world.
 Through experiential, theoretical, and discussion-oriented exercises, students are challenged to deeply explore personal issues of spirituality, meaning, and purpose in relation to the world of work.